sowmya2790/Sowmiya_Portfolio/README.md

 # Sowmiya_Portfolio

-Hi, Thanks for stopping by!
+Hi, I am Sowmiya Muruganandam, Thanks for stopping by!

 Below are the links to a few of my Data Science Projects